shmoop207/appolo-class/README.md

 console.log(square.area()) // 36
 ```
-you can also use class.define fucntion
+you can also use `Class.define` fucntion
 ```javascript
 var Rectangle = Class.define({